InTest Corporation (INTT) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had lost 13.77% over the past month.
-This has lagged the Computer and Technology sector's gain of 2.41% and the S&P 500's gain of 3.16% in that time.
+Coming into today, shares of the company had lost 12.9% in the past month.
+In that same time, the Computer and Technology sector gained 2.6%, while the S&P 500 gained 3.98%.

-Wall Street will be looking for positivity from inTest Corporation as it approaches its next earnings report date.
-On that day, inTest Corporation is projected to report earnings of $0.27 per share, which would represent year-over-year growth of 8%.
+Investors will be hoping for strength from inTest Corporation as it approaches its next earnings release, which is expected to be August 4, 2023.
+In that report, analysts expect inTest Corporation to post earnings of $0.27 per share.
+This would mark year-over-year growth of 8%.
 Meanwhile, our latest consensus estimate is calling for revenue of $32.1 million, up 8.56% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.11 per share and revenue of $129 million.
-These totals would mark changes of +12.12% and +10.42%, respectively, from last year.
+INTT's full-year Zacks Consensus Estimates are calling for earnings of $1.11 per share and revenue of $129 million.
+These results would represent year-over-year changes of +12.12% and +10.42%, respectively.

-Investors might also notice recent changes to analyst estimates for inTest Corporation.
+Any recent changes to analyst estimates for inTest Corporation should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month. inTest Corporation currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant. inTest Corporation currently has a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that inTest Corporation has a Forward P/E ratio of 18.79 right now.
-Its industry sports an average Forward P/E of 24.07, so we one might conclude that inTest Corporation is trading at a discount comparatively.
+Valuation is also important, so investors should note that inTest Corporation has a Forward P/E ratio of 19.23 right now.
+For comparison, its industry has an average Forward P/E of 25.74, which means inTest Corporation is trading at a discount to the group.

 The Electronics - Measuring Instruments industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 217, putting it in the bottom 14% of all 250+ industries.
+This group has a Zacks Industry Rank of 44, putting it in the top 18% of all 250+ industries.

+To follow INTT in the coming trading sessions, be sure to utilize Zacks.com.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report